BrightSpaceFod/brightspacefod.github.io/index.md

 ## Welcome to Bright Space

-### Cryptocurrency / Blockchain Engineer
+### Cryptocurrency / Blockchain / AI / AKP / Game Engineer

-I'm a junior Cryptocurrency Engineer.
 I'll always be ready with you.